 1. Greater transparency

 Transaction histories are becoming more transparent through the use of blockchain technology.
 Because blockchain is a type of distributed ledger, all network participants share the same documentation as opposed to individual copies.
 That shared version can only be updated through consensus, which means everyone must agree on it.
 To change a single transaction record would require the alteration of all subsequent records and the collusion of the entire network.
 Thus, data on a blockchain is more accurate, consistent, and transparent than when it is pushed through paper-heavy processes.
-It is also available to all participants who have permissioned access.
+It is also available to all participants who have permission to access.
 To change a single transaction record would require the alteration of all subsequent records and the collusion of the entire network.
 Which can be, you know, a headache.